eebbesen/mpls-food/README.md

 ```bash
 gradle -q dependencies
 ```
+### data
+Note that Spring has built-in data population that is not in use by default but that you can employ.
-### add users
+#### add users
-Fixtures for all models can be found in src/main/test/resources/seeds.
+Fixtures for all models can be found in src/main/test/resources/test_data.
 The default password for the user and the admin is `retek01!`

-To generate your own credentials you'll need to bcrypt passwords, then assign your user to a role in `authorities`.
+To generate your own credentials you'll need to bcrypt passwords, then assign users to a roles in `authorities`.
 You can bcrypt a password using https://www.devglan.com/online-tools/bcrypt-hash-generator.

+#### add all data
+In the following order -- note that uploads is a large file
+* users
+* authorities
+* places
+* deals
+* days
+* rewards
+* deal_log
+* uploads

 ### linting
 #### Qodana